Black July: Monday, 25 July

 President Jayewardene convened the country's Security Council at the President's House, at 9:30 a.m. on 25 July.
 A hundred yards away, the Bristol building, and the Tamil-owned Ambal Cafe, was ablaze.
 Also close by, on York Street, the Tamil-owned clothier Sarathas was ablaze as well.
 Soon all the Tamil-owned shops on Baillie Street opposite the President's House were on fire.
 Every Tamil-owned business in the Fort area was on fire by the time the Security Council meeting finished.
 The President ordered a curfew in Colombo from 6 pm.
 The mob moved on to Olcott Mawatha, where they set fire to the Tamil-owned Ananda Bhawan food store, Rajeswari Stores, and the Ajantha Hotel.

 The President's ministers were seen that morning in various parts of Colombo directing their thugs to attack Tamils and their properties.
 Cyril Mathew was seen in Colombo Fort, R. Premadasa’s trusted henchmen, mainly pavement hawkers, in Pettah, Colombo Mayor’s thugs and municipal labourers and Transport minister M. H. Mohamed’s men in Borella, District Minister Weerasinghe Mallimarachchi’s thugs in Colombo north and Deputy Minister Anura Bastian’s thugs in Colombo South.
+In downtown Colombo, a Tamil shop was firebombed by a Sinhalese mob.
+A tiny old woman running with the mob shouted:

+"The Sinhalese blood is boiling...The Tamils have brought this on themselves.
+They have killed our soldiers.
+They have shot our policemen.
+They have murdered our leaders.
+So today, in the name of King Dutugamunu, it is our turn."

 By 10 am, the rioting had spread to the slums of Canal Bank, Grandpass, Hattewatte, Kirilapone, Kotahena, Maradana, Modara, Mutwal, Narahenpita, Slave Island, and Wanathamulla.
 Mobs armed with crowbars and kitchen knives roamed the streets, attacking and killing Tamils.
 Wellawatte and Dehiwala, which contained the largest number of Tamils in Colombo, were the next target of the mob.
 Homes and shops were attacked, looted, and destroyed.
 Tamil shops on Main Street and Bo Tree Junction were also attacked.
 The riots then spread to the middle-class residential areas of Anderson Flats, Elvitigala Flats, Torrington Flats, and Thimbirigasyaya.
 Tamil targets in the exclusive Cinnamon Gardens were also attacked, as were those in the suburbs of Kadawatha, Kelaniya, Nugegoda, and Ratmalana.
 The residence of the Indian High Commissioner was also attacked and ransacked.
+Its members were brutally attacked with iron rods and chased and kicked by a gang of 25 armed Sinhala youths.
 By lunchtime, virtually the entire city was on fire.
 The curfew was advanced to 4:00 pm and then to 2:00 pm, and it was extended to include Gampaha District, due to the violence spreading as far as Negombo.
 In Kalutara, the TKVS Stores were set on fire.
 The owner jumped out of an upstairs window, but the mob threw him back into the fire.
 The curfew was then extended to Kalutara District.